Turlock Man Accused Of Trying To Burn Home Twice Arrested On Arson Charges

 TURLOCK (CBS13) – A Turlock man is behind bars, accused of trying to start a home on fire.
 Police say he targeted the home once in May and again in June.

 The latest happened on June 2 around 8:15 a.m. in the 500 block of Sunnyside Drive.
 A Turlock resident noticed a fire at a home across the street.
 They then went to the home and woke up the residents.
 There were three adults and three children inside the home at the time.
-All six were able to get out safely, according to a Turlock Police Department statement.READ MORE: CHP: Driver Killed, Child Injured In Rancho Murieta Crash
+All six were able to get out safely, according to a Turlock Police Department statement.READ MORE: Video Shows Man Crashing Into Deputies' Command Post Denair

 Turlock police and firefighters responded to the fire.
 Firefighters determined that the fire had been caused by an incendiary device.